Brene Brown Vulnerability Definition and Quotes with Images

 These are the final words of Dr. Brown's Ted Talk, The Power of Vulnerability:

 Resources for Letting Go of Your Emotional Baggage

 Through decades of helping clients work through emotions and experiences that weigh them down and keep them stuck, I've figured out a lot about what helps and doesn't help.
-I created the Learn, Let Go, Lighten Up: Silver Lining Emotional Detox Journal & Workbook, so more people can experience the benefits that come with processing past and current challenges and letting go of the burdens.
-(You can think of it as emotional detox.)
+I created the Learn, Let Go, Lighten Up: Silver Lining Emotional Detox Journal & Workbook and Building Skills to Uplevel Life: Silver Lining Emotional Intelligence Workbook so more people can experience the benefits that come with processing past and current challenges and letting go of the burdens.

 - Ann Silvers